davidhildebrand/hildebrand16/Hildebrand16_guide.md

 ![alt text][STc]

-One can also search for a particular neuron or class of neurons by name or annotation and specify the desired color:
+It is also possible to search for a particular neuron or class of neurons by name or annotation.
+Clicking on the *Batch Color* button will label the selected subset in the Selection Table.
+Alternatively, the desired color can be specified for a single neuron by clicking on its *color* button in the appropriate Selection Table row:

 ![alt text][STsc]